zooniverse/front-end-monorepo/packages/lib-classifier/src/components/Classifier/components/SubjectViewer/components/Ztm2025GeoMapViewer/README.md

 - Our code sometimes uses the term GeoMap instead of Map to differentiate it from a JavaScript Map object.

+2025.08.15: ❗️⚠️☠️ the OpenLayers import kills `yarn build`... on the _app-project_ project.
+This means this PR breaks `yarn bootstrap` 😬
+- Error message when running `cd packages/app-project ; yarn build` is `Module not found: ESM packages (ol/Map.js) need to be imported.
+Use 'import' to reference the package instead. https://nextjs.org/docs/messages/import-esm-externals`
+- `yarn build` and `yarn dev` both work fine in lib-classifier, and we are using imports.
+- This makes me think that app-project is using the CommonJS version of lib-classifier.

 ## Dev Notes

 **Safety and Scope**